The API is HTTPS-only. Request and response bodies are JSON-encoded.

 This is by design.
 We wanted the API to have a small surface area: The choose

-endpoint, for example, unlocks a wide variety of campaign types and settings which are all manageable through the Dynamic Yield console.
+endpoint, for example, unlocks a wide variety of campaign types and settings, which are all managed through the Dynamic Yield console.

-This means radical changes can be made by the Dynamic Yield console, while the developer need not be aware of these changes and any complex reasoning behind them.
+This means that radical changes can be made by the Dynamic Yield console, while the developer need not be aware of these changes or of any complex reasoning behind them.
 In particular, setting and editing variation payloads and targeting rules are all made in the console.